 A marriage partner who goes for long periods without attention, affection, or appreciation can easily become vulnerable to moodiness, retaliation, or rejection.
-A wife may turn inward and become uncommunicative, a husband may retaliate by beginning an affair, or both partners may find a hundred minuscule ways of rejecting each other every day.
+A wife may turn inward and become uncommunicative.
+The husband may retaliate by beginning an affair.
+Or both partners may find a hundred minuscule ways of rejecting each other every day.

 But relational needs aren’t limited to adults.
-A child who misses out on attention, acceptance, or affirmation may begin to “act out” in order to gain attention or strike out against those who withhold his or her basic need.
+A child who misses out on attention, acceptance, or affirmation may begin to “act out” in order to gain attention.
+Or the child will strike out against those who withhold his or her basic need.

 Do you recall the Los Angeles riots in 1992?
 We all sat in stunned horror as unimaginable violence and devastation blazed across our TV screens.
 Later, as TV reporters talked with both victims and offenders, a common theme became evident: People —especially young people were striking back at a system that they felt abused and deprived them of their basic rights.

-As husbands and wives we aren’t likely to start any riots in our households, but a spouse’s discontent can become just as deadly to the marriage.
+As husbands and wives we aren’t likely to start any riots in our households.
+But a spouse’s discontent can become just as deadly to the marriage.
 Surveys consistently indicate that marital affairs are not primarily sexually motivated.
 Instead, infidelity usually begins with emotional bonding.
-An acquaintance becomes more than a friend; add a little flirtation, and temptation can’t be far behind.
+An acquaintance becomes more than a friend.
+Add to that a little flirtation, and temptation can’t be far behind.

 Surprisingly, the typical “attraction” is based not so much on physical as emotional needs.
-In other words unmet needs lead to frustration, frustration leads to vulnerability, and vulnerability can lead to an affair.
+In other words unmet needs lead to frustration.
+But then frustration leads to vulnerability, and vulnerability can lead to an affair.

-[The authors then give illustrations of individuals who allowed themselves to get caught up in adulterous affairs, and realized afterwards that the other people made them feel valued again —they listened to them, gave them undivided attention, and affirmed them —which they hadn't felt with their marital partner for a long time.
+[The authors then give illustrations of individuals who allowed themselves to get caught up in adulterous affairs.
+These individuals realized afterwards that the other people made them feel valued again.
+They listened to them, gave them undivided attention, and affirmed them.
+This is something they hadn’t felt with their marital partner for a long time.